K-Pop Songs of the Summer: SHINee- View

 Now, let us move on to my review!

-There are a lot of candidates I could've picked for my review.
-There's BTS' Dope, Super Junior's Devil, Red Velvet's Red Flavor, etc. I could've been obvious and chosen one of SISTAR'S summer hits.
-I also contemplated featuring a group I haven't yet covered.
-The list of songs to review is just endless!
+There are a lot of candidates I could've picked - BTS' Dope, Super Junior's Devil, Red Velvet's Red Flavor, etc. I could've been obvious and chosen one of Sistar's summer hits.
+The list of songs to review is endless!

 That is when View came into play.

-That's the scenario that comes to mind when listening to View.
+That scenario comes to mind when listening to View.

 What makes it so irresistible?
-It doesn't bring the same intensity as some of the other K-Pop summer songs.
-Well, to understand its value, let's go in-depth with its production and place in time.
+It doesn't bring the same intensity as some other K-Pop summer tracks.
+To understand its value, let's go in-depth with its production.